 University Housing is available to students, couples, and students with dependent children on a limited basis and priority is given to those students moving from great distances.
 Students who live within 50 miles of campus will most likely be placed on the waiting list.

-Only students who are pursuing the Postbac Premed Program full time through a combination of 9 credits of coursework and are simultaneously fulfilling their clinical volunteer work requirement of at least 3 hours per week and 42 hours per semester are eligible for University Housing.
+Only students who are pursuing the Postbac Premed Program full time through a combination of 9 points of coursework and are simultaneously fulfilling their clinical volunteer work requirement of at least 3 hours per week and 42 hours per semester are eligible for University Housing.

 |Review Process||April-Early July|